hep-mirrors/sherpa/Manual/source/manual/parameters/multiple-interactions.rst

 .. index:: Amisic:nS_bins

 Amisic can simulate the interaction of three different combinations of incoming particles: proton--proton, photon--proton and photon--photon collision.
+The parameters for the simulation of photonic multiple interactions can be found in :cite:`Schuler:1996en`.
 It has several parameters to control the simulation of the multiple-parton interactions, they are listed below.
 Each of these parameters has to be set in the subsetting ``AMISIC``, like so

 .. code-block:: yaml